hydro-informatics/hydro-informatics.github.io/numerics/basement.md

 :alt: basement simulation setup
 :name: bm-sim-setup

 The setup of the Simulation ribbon.
+The illustration additionally features the implementation of the `ns_hyd_discharge` output parameter.
 ```